anarh/watch-http-server/README.md

-# watch-http-server: a command-line http server
+# watch-spa-http-server: a command-line http server

-`watch-http-server` is a simple, zero-configuration command-line http server.
+`watch-spa-http-server` is a simple, zero-configuration command-line http server.

 It simply injects a very small javascript include right before the body tag of your HTML documents, whereby a websocket connection is made on the host, triggering a reload of the page.
 Currently this happens when